This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Trouble moving his arms or legs

-- Watery diarrhea or a swollen abdomen
+- Your child has severe watery diarrhea or a swollen abdomen.

 Treatment for neuroblastoma: